Sablés means sand in French and that refers to the texture of this cookie; very similar to a shortbread cookie; crumbly and sandy.

 How To Make Earl Grey Sablés

-Step 1 – Grind the earl grey tea into powder.
+Step 1 – Pulverize the earl grey tea into powder.
 If you don’t have a mortar and pestle, like me, place the tea between parchment paper and use your rolling pin until the tea turns to powder.
 Or use the flat side of a cheese mallet.

 Step 2 – Prepare the dough by mixing the butter (room temperature, not soft or melted), flour, sugar, salt, tea.